Gabrielllopes/Gender-Inference/README.md

     - Training will not be timing consiming.
     - There is not enough data to split the dataset in a non bias way.
 obs: (I am keeping track of the data with git because it's small.
 Otherwise I woud rather use DVC)

+### Log 0.1 - After finishing the first data analisys
+The data analissy was performed in the `/notebooks/data-analisys.ipunb` were I explaned each feature and clean the data for modeling.
+I also had some ingsights that I explained in the notebook.
+If this was a regular project I would done the feature engineerig part in a python script located in `src/features/build_features.py`
+This would make easyer of reuses that code to engeneer more data.

 --------